 27. Jump In For A Swim At Twin Falls

-Twin Falls is another fun and relatively short hike in East Maui.
+Twin Falls is another fun and a relatively short hike in East Maui.
 Jaw-dropping waterfalls, lush scenery, colorful plants, and multiple stream crossings are just a few of the things that you can expect to experience here.

 There are two waterfalls along the Twin Falls Trail and both are situated on a private farm that is open to the public.

-This trail starts at the Twin Falls Maui Farm Stand and follows a 1.8 mile-long path.
+This trail starts at the Twin Falls Maui Farm Stand and follows a 1.8-mile-long path.
 The first waterfall is located 0.2 miles into the trail to the left and is easy to miss if you’re not on the lookout for it.